swidler/roam-python/README.md

 	-nd, --no_diag_filt flag to use user-specified c_to_t threshold.
 	-ct, --max_c_to_t user-defined threshold to identify sites with a true C->T mutation (used only if use_diag_filt is False) (default: 0.25).
+	-mt, --min_t CpG positions with no_t <= min_t are not filtered out even if they meet other filtering criteria (default: 1).
 	-mg, --no_merge flag for not merging information from the two strands for each CpG position.
 	-ga, --max_g_to_a threshold used to identify sites with a true C->T mutation.
 Only relevant when library='single' (default: 0.25).